-ALthough, it lasts for a shorter period of time if it is not stored properly.
+Although, it lasts for a shorter period of time if it is not stored properly.
 Cans and bottles are usually stamped with a best before date and not an expiration date, which means it can be consumed after the printed date for the time periods stated above.

+Practicing proper hygiene and food safety techniques will help prevent food born illness.
 You can usually tell when you open the bottle if your beer has gone bad.

 When you open the bottle you should hear the normal "psssst" sound indicating that your beer is fresh and ready to drink.
 You should also see some white foam rising from the liquid after opening, lack of foam is another indication that most likely your beer has gone bad.

 If you have bottles, even before opening you can check the bottle for clues like a dusty bottle, a discolored label and especially any seepage around the cap which indicates prior heat abuse.
 Some other possible traits of expired beer product are a change in the color of the beer or a "dusty" settlement visible in the bottom of the bottle.
 If these things are going on in the bottle, the beer has most likely gone bad and the taste will be "flat" and spoiled tasting.